-Quozl's Open Source - LinuxQuozl works in outback Australia as a firmware and test engineer for a non-profit multinational that makes laptops for children.
-When he's not doing that, he creates programs and electronic devices, takes photographs, and a few other things.
+Quozl's Open Source - LinuxQuozl works in outback Australia as a firmware and test engineer for a non-profit in Miami that makes laptops for children, and for a telescope as a night assistant and operations technician.
+When he's not doing that, he writes programs and makes electronic devices, and a few other things.

 Yet they don't actually need to be on all the time.